Can HOA Put a Lien on Your House in Texas? Understanding What You Need to Know

 In Texas, homeowners should be aware of their redemption rights after foreclosure due to unpaid HOA dues:

 • Redemption Period: Texas law allows a homeowner a redemption period following foreclosure.
-This means you may have the opportunity to reclaim your property by paying off the owed amount, along with any associated fees.
+This means you may have the opportunity to reclaim your property by paying off the owed amount, including attorney fees and any associated fees.

 • Legal Framework: Familiarity with this period is essential for making informed decisions during tough financial times.